LinuxXApple/Bootloader/README.md

-# UEFI USB Bootloader
+# Bootloader

 A flexible and user-friendly UEFI bootloader implementation with USB boot support and custom logo capabilities.
+PLEASE READ I am not responsible for any damage this software causes to data with the beta disk format

 ![Boot Logo 1](attached_assets/boot1.png)
 ![Boot Logo 2](attached_assets/boot2.png)